SciKnowEngine/kefed.io/README.md

 # kefed-io
 Knowledge Engineering from Experimental Design Input / Output System

-Run - Import as Maven project in Eclipse
+1.)Run - Import as Maven project in Eclipse

-Run - Maven Clean , Maven Install
+2.)Run - Maven Clean , Maven Install

-Run as Java Application - SpringBootWebApplication.java
+3. )Run as Java Application - SpringBootWebApplication.java

-Get Password from Console.
+4. ) Get Password from Console.
-Login into localhost:8080/www/index.html as :
+5. )Login into localhost:8080/www/index.html as :
 UserName : user
 Password: one from console